josephazrak/cpp_satellite_analyzer/README.md

-# satellite_analyzer.cpp
+# C++ UCS Satellite Database analysis tools
 This program analyzes the [UCS Satellite Database](https://www.ucsusa.org/resources/satellite-database) to arrive at interesting conclusions about the mass of the Earth.
 Grab a fresh copy there.

-It uses Kepler's 3rd law, which can be summarized as $T^2=\frac{4\pi^2}{GM}a^3$.
+The overarching theory used for this is Kepler's 3rd law.

-It also supports running "variation simulations" to see how changing eccentricity qualifier affects mass estimation statistics.
+It also supports running "variation simulations" to see how changing eccentricity qualifier affects mass estimation statistics ("MEQ mode").

-As cited in LICENSE, it uses ben-strasser's fast-cpp-csv-parser library to parse the database file.

-Build with clang++: ``c++ -std=c++11 -Wall satellite_analyzer.cpp -o satellite_analyzer``
-Usage: ``satellite_analyzer ucs-db.csv output.csv [eccentricity_qualifier]``
+Some 3rd party libraries are used (see LICENSE).

+This code uses the Cmake build system.
+Install cmake to your machine and then simply run the script `build.sh` like this: ``chmod +x build.sh; ./build.sh``
+The binary will pop into a new bin/ folder.

+## Usage
+Usage: ``cpp_satellite_analyzer_project --input <input csv> --output <output csv> [--meq-mode [--meq-min] [--meq-max] [--meq-steps]]``

 This program is used in an Internal Assessment for the International Baccalaureate physics programme.